 When the dreaded keratosis pilaris hits, it always seems to do so at the most inopportune times.
 Beat it quickly by avoiding your natural inclination to scrub it away…

 As someone who’s struggled with keratosis pilaris for most of my life, I know how upsetting it can be when you get a bad bout.
 It’s a very Irish affliction, by all accounts, and mostly reveals itself as bumpy and unevenly textured skin on the backs of arms, backs of thighs, sides of the face and sometimes on the bum cheeks.

 Reader, I have all of that and more.
 I’ve even recently started to feel it creep onto my forearms.

-For a long while, I kept a KP diary and would just note down on my phone what seemed to be happening around the time I flared up.
+For a long while, I kept a keratosis pilaris diary and would just note down on my phone what seemed to be happening around the time I flared up.
 For me, stress is a big trigger, as are overly hot showers.
 Your triggers might other things, but it’s worth noting them so you can avoid them (where possible) around times where you might want your skin to be playing ball - hello, summer holiday and wedding season.